Types Of Love

 Love can be confusing, but it doesn’t have to be

-Therapy for love
+Therapy for different types of love

 Love can be a complicated emotion.
 One minute you might be feeling giddy, and the next like you’re holding an empty cup.
 To keep love alive, you may have to work at it, but you don’t necessarily have to do it alone.
 Therapists who specialize in couples therapy can help you navigate the challenges of long-term relationships.
 Similarly, there may also be many therapists who can help you navigate familial relationships or challenges with close family friends.